uveta/uveta.github.io/source/source/_drafts/asynchronous-job-pattern-the-asp-net-core-mvc-way.md

 ### Worker

 Component that does heavy lifting.
-Main responsibility is actual processing, as each _worker_ is able to handle certain type of _jobs_.
+Main responsibility is actual processing, as each _worker_ is able to handle specific _job_ type.
 In simple terms, we can describe it as a function accepting input parameters and returning either _job_ output or an error.

 ### Endpoint